RazanNughays/RazanNughays.github.io/_pages/biography.md

 author_profile: true
 ---

-My research is driven by a simple question:
-How do the interface and structure at the nanoscale control the way energy moves?

-I am currently a Postdoctoral Associate at the Massachusetts Institute of Technology (MIT), working with Professor Tisdale.
+Razan Omar Nughays is a Postdoctoral Associate at the Massachusetts Institute of Technology (MIT), working with Professor Tisdale.
+Her work focuses on developing and applying ultrafast experimental techniques to understand energy transport in complex materials.
-My research focuses on ultrafast light–matter interactions in hybrid and low-dimensional materials, with particular emphasis on surfaces and interfaces where symmetry and structure govern electronic behavior.

-At MIT, I design and implement time-resolved nonlinear optical techniques — including second harmonic generation (TR-SHG) — to probe how interfacial symmetry breaking, electronic coupling, and structural heterogeneity shape energy flow on femtosecond timescales.

-This work builds naturally on my Ph.D. at King Abdullah University of Science and Technology (KAUST), where I investigated electron–matter interactions using a four-dimensional Ultrafast Scanning Electron Microscopy (4D-USEM) platform, one of only a few such instruments operating worldwide.
-There, I developed and modified advanced instrumentation to directly visualize charge carrier transport in real space and real time, revealing how nanoscale structure influences electronic dynamics.
+She earned her Ph.D. in Materials Science and Engineering from King Abdullah University of Science and Technology (KAUST) in Saudi Arabia, where she utilized  a four-dimensional Ultrafast Scanning Electron Microscopy (4D-USEM) to visualize charge carrier transport in real space and real time.

-While my doctoral research centered on electron-driven excitation and detection, my current work extends this foundation into the optical domain — together forming a unified approach to understanding how structure and symmetry govern ultrafast energy dynamics in complex materials.

-My broader goal is to develop experimental platforms that bridge electron–matter and light–matter interactions, connecting nanoscale structure to dynamic function and enabling the rational design of next-generation renewable energy and optoelectronic technologies.
+Her doctoral research emphasized how crystal orientation, surface composition and nanoscale heterogeneity influence electronic dynamics in semiconductors relevant to photovoltaics and optoelectronics.

+At MIT, she investigates interfacial dynamics using time-resolved nonlinear optical methods.
+Her research integrates advanced instrumentation development with fundamental studies of ultrafast processes, with the broader goal of correlating structure to function in energy-relevant materials.